meescool/100-days-of-code/log.md

 ### Day 11:February 22th, 2022

 **Today's Progress**: Worked on my Snake Game, added texturing for the apple.
--Snake Game with OpenGL: Today I just worked on adding the texture for the apple, there are some issues with the background not being transparent so I'll have to go back and fix the issue.
+- Snake Game with OpenGL: Today I just worked on adding the texture for the apple, there are some issues with the background not being transparent so I'll have to go back and fix the issue.
 I am thinking of making it it's own class, in order to facilitate the texture for the snake and maybe a bacground texture too.

 **Link(s) to work:**
 - https://github.com/meescool/SnakeGame